Nevada Nature May 16, 2019

 Formed in the Pleistocene Epoch (2.6 million to 11,700 years ago), it's considered the largest natural lake in the state.
 The lake measures about 30 miles long and 9 miles wide.
 It's truly the crown jewel of Nevada's lakes!

 Boasting glistening blue water, it's amazing to think about how this lake represents a very old piece of living Nevada history.
 In fact, it's believed the existence of Lake Lahontan coincided roughly with the first appearance of humans in this region.

-Although it was first officially mapped in 1844 by John C. Fremont, the lake was used for hundreds of years previously by the Paiute and became an incredibly important part of their culture.
+Pyramid Lake was mapped in 1844 by John C. Fremont, but the lake was used for thousands of years previously by the Paiute indigenous people and became a very important part of their culture.
 The lake is entirely enclosed on the Paiute Indian Reservation to this very day.

 The Pyramid Lake Paiute Tribe manage the lake and it's turned into a recreational paradise for its year-round outdoor opportunities.
 The lake is perhaps most notable for its world-class fishing, since it's known to be home to many trophy-sized fish, clocking in at 20 pounds or more.

 Additionally, the lake's surroundings are simply stunning.
 The lake is completely surrounded by gorgeous desert landscape, including odd formations known as white tufa.
 It's definitely a unique sight, and in some ways it makes you feel as if you've entered a different world.

 Visiting Pyramid Lake is like visiting a slice of Nevada's living history.
 Get to know an enduring natural wonder in our state and plan a day trip to see this beauty soon!

 Did you know the fascinating history behind Nevada’s oldest lake?
 Our state is full of incredible places like this one.
 Check out our list of